 One low quality study (55) compared co-trimoxazole, dapsone, pentamidine and atovaquone.
 Co-trimoxazole was most effective (PJP rate 0.004/ person-year) when compared with dapsone (0.03 /person-year) and intravenous pentamidine (0.04 /person-year).

 One moderate quality study (56) in paediatric patients treated for haematological malignancies and aplastic anaemia showed that the risk of symptomatic methaemaglobinaemia was higher with dapsone (19.8%) than the risk of PJP infection.
-This risk may be lower with less frequent dapsone dosing but the study did not address this.
-However none of the patients in this study suffered a ‘major’ complication (i.e. intensive care admission or death) and the methaemaglobinaemia resolved on discontinuation of dapsone.
+This risk might be lower with reduction in dose frequency but the study did not address this.
+However none of the patients suffered a ‘major’ complication (i.e. intensive care admission or death) and methaemaglobinaemia resolved on discontinuation of dapsone.

 One low quality study (57) showed that atovaquone was well tolerated in adults undergoing stem cell transplants but there was a high incidence of adverse reactions to co-trimoxazole.
 However the rates of adverse reactions to co-trimoxazole have consistently be reported as higher in adults than children (19).
 There was early discontinuation of this study so comparative efficacy could not be estimated.